Unleash your wild side, overcome your fears, and learn to lead well.

 We need you and we believe you can.

-We know there are so many voices out there telling you what it means to be a woman and you feel the pressure – the pressure to look amazing in every pic AND be uber successful.
+We know there are so many voices out there telling you who to be and you feel the pressure – the pressure to be liked and successful.
 It’s exhausting.

-Come get away to a place where you can hear God speak tenderly to your heart – telling you who He is and how He made you.
-You will walk alongside your sisters as you learn to cheer one another on while doing things you never thought you could.
-We’ll teach you how to lead well – from a place of inner strength and beauty, knowing that God’s got you.
+Come get away to a place where you can hear God speak to your heart – telling you who He is and how He made you.
+You will walk alongside your team mates as you learn to cheer one another on while doing things you never thought you could.
+We’ll teach you how to lead well – from a place of inner strength, knowing that God’s got you.

 DETAILS